tobyash86/WebGoat.NET/readme.md

 - Some (but not all!) of the lessons require a working SQL database.
 Setup guidelines are shown below.

-## How to build and run?
+## How to build and run

-### 1. Run in a Docker container
+### 1. Running in a Docker container

-Provided Dockerfile is compatible with both Linux and Windows containers.
+The provided Dockerfile is compatible with both Linux and Windows containers.
-To build a Docker image please execute command:
+To build a Docker image, execute the following command:

 ```sh
 docker build --pull --rm -t webgoat .
 ```

-#### Linux containers
+#### On Linux

-To run `webgoat` image please execute command:
+To run the `webgoat` image, execute the following command:

 ```sh
 docker run -d -p 5000:80 --name webgoat webgoat
 ```

-WebGoat.NETCore website should be accessible under address http://localhost:5000.
+WebGoat.NETCore website should be accessible at http://localhost:5000.

-#### Windows containers
+#### On Windows

-To run `webgoat` image please execute command:
+To run `webgoat` image, execute the following command:

 ```sh
 docker run --name webgoat webgoat
 ```

-Windows containers do not support binding to a localhost, so to access the website it is required to get Docker container IP adsress.
-This can be done by executing the following command:
+Windows containers do not support binding to localhost.
+To access the website, you need to provide the IP address of your Docker container.
+To obtain the IP, execute the following command:

 ```sh
 docker exec webgoat ipconfig
 ```
-as a result, output from ipconfig should appear, e.g:
+The output will include the IP of the 'webgoat' container, for example:

 ```
 Ethernet adapter Ethernet: